In 1969 they created Tommy, the first successful rock opera.

 They played Woodstock but hated it.
-Said Entwistle: "Probably the worst ever festival experience we ever had."
+Entwistle said it was "probably the worst-ever festival experience we ever had."

 Before they were The Who they were The Detours, then The High Numbers.